 Can't find your User Account ID?

 If your organization hosts your own instance of Jira, you may be on an older version of Jira that does not yet have Account IDs.
-In this case, you can leave your Account IDs blank in Range, and your activity should be automatically matched by your email address.
+In this case, you can use your email address.

 Visual step-by-step guide